|

 There are a few forms of this plant that comes from the Isthmus of Tehuantepec, which is located along the southern coast of Oaxaca.
 For more information on the species see our listing of Agave isthmensis.
 This lightly variegated form came to us from Tony Krock who got the plant from his friend and fellow succulent collector Joe Mendoza.

-The information displayed on this page about Agave isthmensis 'Mendoza' is based on the research we conducted about it in our nursery horticultural library as well as from information provided by reliable online resources.
-We also include some of our own observations made about this plant as it grows in the nursery gardens and other gardens that we have visited, as well how the crops have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with additional information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Agave isthmensis 'Mendoza' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |